M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq82"></a>
 **(82) What is a tracking image?**

 Please see [here](https://en.wikipedia.org/wiki/Web_beacon) about what a tracking image exactly is.
 In short tracking images keep track if you opened a message.
-In short tracking images keep track if you opened a message.

 FairEmail will in most cases automatically recognize tracking images and replace them by this icon: